Skip to main content

 Metabolic Safety Markers Guarding System Balance

 Growth hormone has a complex relationship with glucose metabolism.
-It can induce a degree of by decreasing the uptake of glucose in peripheral tissues.
+It can induce a degree of insulin resistance by decreasing the uptake of glucose in peripheral tissues.
 While the body can typically compensate for this effect, it is an absolutely essential system to monitor, especially in individuals with any pre-existing tendency toward metabolic dysfunction.
 These markers ensure the protocol remains safe and does not compromise glycemic control.

 Systematic monitoring of metabolic markers is a non-negotiable component of a responsible Tesamorelin protocol.